tonyhoVN/autonomous-hovercraft-simulation/README.md

 # Autonomous Hovercraft Simulation
 Simulation of autonomous hovercraft solving the maze.
+The simulation is runned on Gazebo and ROS2 env.
 The algorithm includes dynamic motion control, lidar-based SLAM, and A-star path planning

 <img src="media/maze.jpg" width="200">